 Once you have the attention of some companies, you need to create your sponsorship proposals.
 Skip the usual sponsorship packages and create packages that are targeted to the needs of these companies.
 The key is to listen to what they want, without compromising your bottom line goal.

-Other ideas when it comes to engaging with sponsor is to think about what the sponsor is trying to accomplish this year.
+Another idea when it comes to engaging with sponsors is to think about what the sponsor is trying to accomplish this year.
 What are their big goals for what they're trying to do?
 Instead of saying to them, 'Oh, yeah.
 We'd love to do this crazy, thing and just slap your name on it” instead say, “What's your brand all about this year?”

 For example, let's say a software company says “our big initiative is related to sustainability this year.
 We're trying to encourage people to be more sustainable, to use less paper.”

 If you say to a sponsor, 'Hey, we're trying to do that, what you're trying to do that.
 What if we made it so that the sustainability element of the event was brought to you by your brand?'
 Now you're associated with this sustainable movement, the sustainable effort that's trying to be made.
 Also, again it enhances your event and it helps you accomplish and find ways that you can align your goals together.

 Teamwork is important and you need to stand together with a common goal in mind – to have a successful event.
 Sometimes in order to get sponsors on your side, you need to show them that they are a part of your team and not just funding your event.
 This may mean offering them a little something extra to give them brand awareness or a bigger ROI.